pinterest/pinterest-python-sdk/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
+**What is your feature request?
 Please describe.**

-A clear and concise description of what the problem is.
+A clear and concise description of what the problem is or what new feature you would like us to add.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when [...] or I would like to be able to [...]

 **Describe the solution you'd like**